 One of the most useful ideas I gathered from the above approach was the concept of the human fear system (which Heard and Lake incorporated from the work of Joseph LeDoux).
 As I integrated the fear system and the attachment systems into my work it became clear to me that an idea of the fear system, which was conceptualised purely as the sympathetic nervous system “fight-flight-freeze” responses did not adequately support my work with complex trauma.
 I then came across Peter Levine’s work on the fear system incorporating parasympathetic collapse which further introduced me to the work of Stephen Porges on Polyvagal Theory.

-I have spent a lot of time over the past decade thinking about the human fear system – presenting at Una McCluskey’s conferences in Northern Ireland in 2015 and 2019 on this subject – incorporating parasympathetic collapse into the theory of the fear system used in the adult attachment model and proposing that parasympathetic collapse was the biological mechanism underlying depression.
+I have spent a lot of time over the past decade thinking about the human fear system – presenting on this subject at Una McCluskey’s conferences in Northern Ireland in 2015 and 2017, online in 2021 and at York in 2025 – incorporating parasympathetic collapse into the theory of the fear system used in the adult attachment model and proposing that parasympathetic collapse was the biological mechanism underlying depression.

-I worked on these ideas for several years with Dzmitry Karpuk who set up the Complex Trauma Institute and I have contributed articles on Complex Trauma for the Institute’s Journal and provide two workshops on the fear system as part of the Institute’s training programme.
+I worked on these ideas for several years with Dzmitry Karpuk who set up the Complex Trauma Institute and I have contributed articles on Complex Trauma for the Institute’s Journal and provide two workshops on the fear system as part of the Institute’s training programme (“Fear and the Therapist”, and “Fear and Attachment”).

-While I no longer see clients or supervisees, I am continuing to offer workshops for therapists on the fear system, and exploratory courses on the dynamics of adult attachment using the McCluskey method.
-I am hoping to eventually write a book for the general public on fear and attachment which I see as the two “forces” which dominate human life – the balance between them determining whether we live with misery or wellbeing.
+While I no longer see clients or supervisees, I am continuing to offer workshops for therapists on the fear system, and have just finished writing a book for therapists entitled “Fear in the Therapy Room: a survival guide for working with complex trauma”, which is due to be published by Hammersmith Books in June 2026.
+I am hoping to move on to writing a book for the general public on fear and love – powerful biological systems which I see as the two “forces” which dominate human life – the balance between them determining whether we live with misery or wellbeing.

 Qualifications and training